Chart Color Schemes

 Gisborne is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Gisborne's dwelling structure, as per the latest Census, consisted of 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Gisborne's dwelling structures, as per the latest Census, comprised 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
 Home ownership in Gisborne stood at 35.1%, with mortgaged dwellings at 48.8% and rented ones at 16.1%.
 The median monthly mortgage repayment was $2,167, higher than Melbourne metro's average of $2,000.
-The median weekly rent in Gisborne was $423, compared to Melbourne metro's $390.
-Nationally, Gisborne's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $423.
+Median weekly rent in Gisborne was $423, compared to Melbourne metro's $390.
+Nationally, Gisborne's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing